johnfkneafsey/easyBudgetDeployed/README.md

 2. Set budgets for each category
 3. Enter your expenses

-At any time, you can come back and add, delete and edit your expenses, define new categories and create new budgets.
+At any time, you can come back and add/delete/edit expenses, define new categories and create new budgets.
 Furthermore, Easy Budget provides a variety of summary tools that allow you to track and compare your expenses across categories and over time.

 ## Tech Stack
 M - MongoDb